Panic Disorder Severity Scale

 1. During the past week, how much have you worried or felt anxious about when your next panic attack would occur or about fears related to the attacks (for example, that they could mean you have physical or mental health problems or could cause you social embarrassment)?

-1. During the past week, were there any places or situations (e.g., public transportation, movie theaters, crowds, bridges, tunnels, shopping malls, being alone) you avoided, or felt afraid of (uncomfortable in, wanted to avoid, or leave), because of fear of having a panic attack?
+1. During the past week, were there any places or situations (e.g., public transportation, movie theaters, crowds, bridges, tunnels, shopping malls, being alone) you avoided or felt afraid of (uncomfortable in, wanted to avoid, or left), because of fear of having a panic attack?
 Are there any other situations that you would have avoided or been afraid of if they had come up during the week, for the same reason?
 If yes to either question, please rate your level of fear and avoidance this past week.

 1. During the past week, were there any activities (e.g., physical exertion, sexual relations, taking a hot shower or bath, drinking coffee, watching an exciting or scary movie) that you avoided, or felt afraid of (uncomfortable doing, wanted to avoid or stop), because they caused physical sensations like those you feel during panic attacks or that you were afraid might trigger a panic attack?
 Are there any other activities that you would have avoided or been afraid of if they had come up during the week for that reason?
 If yes to either question, please rate your level of fear and avoidance of those activities this past week.